JiaPoh1/ZootopiaManagementSystem_Sem3/README.md

 1) Extract the ZIP file
 2) Place the folder in your home directory
-3) Run the program from:
+3) Run the program from the following directory:
 ```
 $HOME/Zootopia_ASH/
 ```